EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Hooked.md

 - *Ability is influenced by the six factors of time, money, physical effort, brain cycles, social deviance, and non-routineness.
 Ability is dependent on users and their context at that moment.*

-- *To combat the trolls, the game creators designed a reward system leveraging Bandura’s social learning theory, which they called Honor Points (figure 23).
+- *To combat the trolls, the game creators designed a reward system leveraging Bandura’s social learning theory, which they called Honor Points.
 The system gave players the ability to award points for particularly sportsmanlike conduct worthy of recognition.*

 - *Early humans killed animals using a technique known as “persistence hunting,” a practice still common among today’s few remaining pre-agrarian societies.
 One of these groups, the San people of Southern Africa, hunt for kudu, a large deer-like animal, using a technique similar to the way Lieberman believes humans hunted for the vast majority of our species’ history.
 The way we evolved to hunt wild game may help explain why we find ourselves compelled to use certain products today.
 In Africa, the chase begins when a group of San hunters separate a large kudu bull from the herd.
 The animal’s heavy antlers slows him down, making him less agile than the female kudus.
 Once the animal is isolated from the pack, a single San hunter begins the hunt, keeping a steady pace as the animal leaps ahead in fear.
 At first, it appears the man will never catch up to the bounding beast.
 At times he struggles to keep the animal in sight through the dry brush.
 But the hunter knows he can use the animal’s weaknesses to his advantage.
 The powerful kudu is much faster in short sprints, but the kudu’s skin is covered with fur and can not dissipate heat like the runner’s skin can.
-According to Lieberman, “Quadrupeds can not pant and gallop at the same time.”\[lxxxiii\] So while the kudu must stop to catch his breath, the hunter begins closing in, not to catch it but to run it to exhaustion.
+According to Lieberman, “Quadrupeds can not pant and gallop at the same time.
+So while the kudu must stop to catch his breath, the hunter begins closing in, not to catch it but to run it to exhaustion.
 After being tracked for a sweltering eight hours under the African sun, the beast is finally ready to give up, collapsing in surrender with barely a struggle.
 The meager hundred-pound San hunter outlasts the powerful 500 pound beast with little more than his persistence and the biomechanical gifts evolution has given him.*

 - *Online games like FarmVille suffer from what I call “finite variability” — an experience that becomes predictable after use.
 While Breaking Bad built suspense over time as the audience wondered how the series would end, eventually interest in the show would wane when it finally concluded.*

 - *Fundamentally, variable reward systems must satisfy users’ needs, while leaving them wanting to re-engage.
 The most habit-forming products and services utilize one or more of the three variable rewards types of tribe, hunt and self.
 In fact, many habit-forming products offer multiple variable rewards.*

-- *In a satirical take on Zynga’s FarmVille franchise, Ian Bogost created Cow Clicker, a Facebook app where users did nothing but incessantly click on virtual cows to hear a satisfying “moo.”\[cxxiii\] Bogost intended to lampoon FarmVille by blatantly implementing the same game mechanics and viral hacks he thought would be laughably obvious to users.
+- *In a satirical take on Zynga’s FarmVille franchise, Ian Bogost created Cow Clicker, a Facebook app where users did nothing but incessantly click on virtual cows to hear a satisfying “moo.”
+Bogost intended to lampoon FarmVille by blatantly implementing the same game mechanics and viral hacks he thought would be laughably obvious to users.
 But after the app’s usage exploded and some people became frighteningly obsessed with the game, Bogost shut it down, bringing on what he called “The Cowpocalypse.”*

 - *Capsaicin, the compound that creates the sensation of heat in spicy food.*